 We focus on developing sustainable internal capabilities, and empowering managers with the insights to unlock diverse hidden innovative talent pools within themselves and their teams.

 Microsoft’s Xbox product line arguably redefined the gaming experience for tens of millions of users worldwide and solidified the company’s place in the console gaming market.
 However, as competitors began to probe the market’s edges for expansion into novice gamer territory, Microsoft knew it had to innovate.
 Enter Microsoft Kinect - a console gaming experience with zero learning curve, suitable for anyone and everyone.

-Who doesn’t want scalable, short term growth?!
-The potential rewards of M&A make it a popular strategy despite 80% of M&A actions failing to add shareholder value years after closing.
+Re-orgs and M&A remain a fact of corporate life despite 80% of change initiatives failing to add value years after closing.
 The biggest driver of failure?
-The needs of the people being integrated weren't taken into account.
+The needs of the people being impacted by the change weren't taken into account.

-Herrmann’s M&A Suite provides management professionals with powerful tools to make integration work for the diversity of thinkers across their organization, reducing talent churn and accelerating growth as a result.
+Herrmann’s Change Suite provides management professionals with powerful tools to make integration work for the diversity of thinkers across their organization, reducing talent churn and accelerating growth as a result.

 In one of the most publicly contested corporate actions, Kraft made a $19 billion bid for the 186-year-old British confectioner Cadbury in 2010.
 The press immediately lambasted the proposed acquisition.
 Workers marched in the streets.
 70% of Cadbury management quit in protest.
 From the outset, this acquisition seemed doomed to fail.

 Herrmann was brought in to help "right the ship," enabling managers of the combined organization to improve how their teams adapted to change.
 Herrmann helped build Kraft's integration capabilities by training hundreds of internal change agents to use our platform, content, and tools to empower thousands of managers to harness the diversity of thought of more than 140,000 global employees.